iamjaspreetsingh/Celestini/celestiniQ4B optinal_part/README.md

-code for optional part: celastiline2.ino (open with wordpad in case you dont have arduino IDE) video for the same has also been provided.
+Code for optional part: celastiline2.ino (open with wordpad in case you dont have arduino IDE) video for the same has also been provided.

 OUR Approach: